 |Isolated Systolic Hypertension||140 or more||Less than 90|

 For older people, the first number (systolic) often is 140 or greater, but the second number (diastolic) is less than 90.
 This problem is called isolated systolic hypertension.
-Isolated systolic hypertension is the most common form of high blood pressure in older people, and it can lead to serious health problems.
-It is treated in the same way as regular high blood pressure.
+It is the most common form of high blood pressure in older people and can lead to serious health problems.
+Isolated systolic hypertension is treated in the same way as regular high blood pressure but often requires more than one type of blood pressure medication.
 If your systolic pressure is 140 or higher, ask your doctor how you can lower it.